The $s$-chromatic Ramsey number for stars: Results and Notations

 \begin{thm} Let $m, k$ and $t$ be positive integers.
 Let $s$ be an integer such that $s\in [t- 1]$.
 Then

 \end{thm}

-\textbf{Notations and definitions}: Let $G$ be a $t$-edge-colored graph.
-For each $i\in [t]$, let $G_{i}$ be the graph induced by all edges in color $i$.
-Moreover, let $d_{i}(v)$ be the degree of $v$ in $G_{i}$.
-A cycle $C$ of a graph $G$ is {\it Hamiltonian} if $V(C)= V(G)$.
-The {\it center} of a star $K_{1, m}$ is the vertex with degree $m$.
+\textbf{Notations and definitions}: A cycle $C$ of a graph $G$ is {\it Hamiltonian} if $V(C)= V(G)$.
+The {\it center} of a star $K_{1, m}$ is the vertex of degree $m$.
 A graph $G$ is {\it $r$-regular} if $d(v)= r$ for each $v\in V(G)$.
 A spanning subgraph $H$ of $G$ is {\it $r$-factor} if $H$ is $r$-regular.
+Let $G$ be a $t$-edge-colored graph.
+For each $i\in [t]$, let $G_{i}$ be the subgraph induced by all edges in color $i$.
+Moreover, let $d_{i}(v)$ be the degree of $v$ in $G_{i}$.